bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

       so that the directory will only contain the files which are committed into the repository!_
 4. `docker pull bitriseio/docker-android:latest`
 5. `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm bitriseio/docker-android:latest bitrise run WORKFLOW`
+    * Note: if you want to just jump into the container and experiment inside, you can replace `--rm bitriseio/docker-android:latest bitrise run WORKFLOW` with `-it bitriseio/docker-android:latest bash` to start an interactive bash shell inside the container.
+E.g.: `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" -it bitriseio/docker-android:latest bash`.

 _Keep reading if you want to read more details and notes about the process and commands!_